Maxime22/BioLibrePresentation/README.md

 # BioLibre

-Biolibre is a website to share positive articles and help people in life.
-It is like a blog to share things with people and to make their life easier.
+Biolibre is a website (blog) to share positive articles with people and making their life easier.
 So the goal is to learn things or at least to have a good time.
-It is implemented with Symfony 4 (a french PHP framework), Bootsrap and it will then be gradually implemented with React.js (notably cause I worked during one year with these technologies in a startup and I love them).
+It is implemented with Symfony 4 (a french PHP framework), Bootstrap and it will then be gradually implemented with React.js (notably cause I worked during one year with these technologies in a startup and I love them).

 Please find the website here : https://www.biolibre.fr/